Towards Understanding the Characteristics of Code Generation Errors Made by Large Language Models: Results

 \item \textbf{Incomplete Code/Missing Steps} indicates the absence of crucial steps to achieve the task.

 \item \textbf{Memory Error} includes \textit{infinite loop}, which is a loop or recursion that never terminates. \end{itemize}

-\textbf{Comparison between LLMs.} Fig.~\ref{fig:semantic} shows the distribution of the 13 semantic characteristics for each LLM.
-On the one hand, we find that several characteristics are frequently shared among all LLMs, such as {\em incorrect condition} and {\em wrong (logical) direction}.
-This implies that all LLMs struggle with certain kinds of task requirements such as handling complex logic conditions, regardless of their model size and capability.
-For instance, CodeGen-16B generated an incorrect condition in Example~\ref{exp2} (Task 146).
-In this example, the task requires the program to check if the first and last digits of a number are odd.
-However, CodeGen-16B generated an incorrect condition to check if the number itself is odd.
+\smalltitle{Comparison between LLMs.} Fig.~\ref{fig:semantic} shows the distribution of the 13 semantic characteristics for each LLM.
+We find that several characteristics are frequently shared among all LLMs, such as {\em incorrect condition} and {\em wrong (logical) direction}.
+This implies that all LLMs struggle with certain kinds of task requirements, such as handling complex logic conditions, regardless of their model size and capability.